 Friendly Disclaimer: Whilst I am an accountant, I’m not your accountant.
 The information in this article is legally correct but it is for guidance and information purposes only.
 Everyone’s situation is different and unique so you’ll need to use your own best judgement when applying the advice that I give to your situation.
 If you are unsure or have a question be sure to contact a qualified professional because mistakes can result in penalties.

-How Does the HMRC Mileage Allowance Work?
+How Do HMRC Mileage Rates Work?

 What are the 2022-23 HMRC Mileage Rates in the UK?